Raknoche/Raknoche.github.io/_posts/2016-10-10-Time-Series-Analysis.md

 # <a name="ARIMA"></a> Differencing and the ARIMA Model

 Recall our discussion of Wold's decomposition theorem from [Section 2](#wolds).
 We stated that any stationary time series data can be approximated by an ARMA model.
 If the time series we're working with isn't stationary, we'll need to take some extra steps to make it so.
 One way to accomplish this is to model the differences of each measurement in the dataset, rather than model the measurements themselves.
 This process helps to stabilize the mean of our model.
 An intuitive way to think about this is to imagine a time series which has a constant, upward slope.
 This series is not stationary, since the upward trend implies a time dependence in the mean of the data.
-However, since the slope is constant the difference between sequential points will be identical at all points on the line.
-Therefore, a time series of the differences will be flat and stationary.
+However, since the slope is constant the difference between sequential points will be identical at all points on the line, and a time series of the differences will be flat and stationary.

 An autoregressive integrate moving average (ARIMA) model incorporates this differencing operation, and is the most general class of models which can be applied to data that can be made stationary by differencing.
 In an ARIMA model, the data is differenced a number of times before the autoregressive and moving average terms are applied.
 The number of difference operations is typically denoted with the letter $$d$$.
 If $$d = 0$$, an ARIMA model reduces to the ARMA model.
 If $$d = 1$$, the time series is differenced one time, resulting in a new time series $$X_t$$, where